velescore/veles-wiki/Masternode-Setup-Guide.md

-# Veles Masternode Setup Guide (Manual install, Ubuntu 16.04)
+# Veles Masternode Setup Guide (Ubuntu 16.04)

+The easiest way to setup Veles Core masternode is use our [Masternode Installation Script](https://github.com/Velescore/veles-masternode-install).

+***

-This guide will assist you in setting up a Veles Masternode on a Linux Server running Ubuntu 16.04.
+However, this guide will assist you in manually setting up a Veles Masternode on a Linux Server running Ubuntu 16.04.
 (Use at your own risk)

 If you require further assistance contact the support team @ [Discord](https://discord.gg/P528fGg)
 ***